nartmadi/hate-speech-classifier/README.md

 # Hate Speech Classifier

-This project is a web-based application that detects hate speech in text using a Logistic Regression model trained on the following [dataset](https://www.kaggle.com/datasets/waalbannyantudre/hate-speech-detection-curated-dataset/).
+This project is a web application that detects hate speech in text using a Logistic Regression model trained on the following [dataset](https://www.kaggle.com/datasets/waalbannyantudre/hate-speech-detection-curated-dataset/).
 The model achieved an F1 score of 82% on a 20% holdout of the dataset.
 It features a Flask backend for inference and a React frontend for user interaction.
 Both the frontend and backend are containerized for easy deployment.

-**Important Note: This classifier is not 100% accurate.
-Do not use it in production!
+**Important Note: This classifier is not 100\% accurate.
+Do not use it in production\!
 You have been warned.**

 ## Screenshots